rbraband521/Sequelize-Model-Associations/Associations.md

 }
 ```

 One more change is necesasry to fully set up the relationship in the databse.
-In the projects' /migrations folder, there should be a file with the ending 'create-course.js'.
+Navigate to the /migrations folder and find the file that ends with `-create-course.js`.
 This would have been generated when you created the Course model.
 In this file we need to change the object labeled userId so that it references the correct information.
+*****
-This was a place where I personally got held up.
-I didn't even have a userId object in this file so when I was first testing my database I was receiving "column userId does not exist in 'Courses'".
-Sounds straight forward, but it took me a while to troubleshoot.
+###### This was a place where I personally got held up.
+I didn't even have a userId object in this file so when I was first testing my database I was receiving "column UserId does not exist in 'Courses'".
+Sounds straight forward, but it took me a while to troubleshoot and to understand how all the moving parts of the association work together.
+*****
 Here is the full 'create-course.js' file in the /migrations folder:

 ```
 'use strict';